-Note: The LSAT Flex is no more (this was a Covid adjustment), but you can check out upcoming LSAT test dates.
+Note: The LSAT-Flex is no more (this was a Covid adjustment), but you can check out upcoming LSAT test dates.

-But if you instead wanted to be a little bit more precise, we got you.
-Pull one of two Logical Reasoning sections from any practice test, and complete that one Logical Reasoning section, along with the Reading Comp and Logic Games sections.
+But, if you instead wanted to make the process a bit more manual, we got you.
+Pull one or two Logical Reasoning sections (depending on the structure of what your LSAT will be) from any practice test.
+Complete the Logical Reasoning sections, along with the Reading Comp and Logic Games sections (if applicable).
 Then, click the calculator below and input your scores.
 You’ll get a “raw score.”
-Look at the score conversion chart for that particular exam (here’s a sample score conversion chart for the June 2007 LSAT), and see what scaled score your “raw score” earned you.

 Download a PDF of the following